cirroapp/cirro/README.md

 # Cirro
 Discussion made simple.
 Cirro is a lightweight, clean and free alternative to forums such as xenForo and MyBB.
 It's open source, and will always stay 100% free to use for any use-case.

+## Features
+*This will be updated as development progresses.*
+- Support for any kind of persistent or non-persistent database
+- Easy customization of design and themes

 ## Why make another?
 There's really no answer to this.
 Cirro is born from a couple of ideas being collected together to form a mockup a while ago, which lead to the idea of making forum sofware with no specific target audience, leaving it open for extension, customization and use in many different cases.